aiven/devportal/docs/products/kafka/kafka-connect/howto/debezium-source-connector-mongodb.rst

 Define a Kafka Connect configuration file
 '''''''''''''''''''''''''''''''''''''''''

-Define the connector configurations in a file (we'll refer to it with the name ``debezium_source_mongodb.json``) with the following content, creating a file is not strictly necessary but allows to have all the information in one place before copy/pasting them in the `Aiven Console <https://console.aiven.io/>`_:
+Define the connector configurations in a file (we'll refer to it with the name ``debezium_source_mongodb.json``) with the following content.
+Creating a file is not strictly necessary but allows to have all the information in one place before copy/pasting them in the `Aiven Console <https://console.aiven.io/>`_:

 .. code-block:: json